Karate in Japan: History

 Karate (lit. "empty-hand") has its roots in ancient martial practice in India and China.
 There is a popular tale of an Indian monk by the name of Bodhidharma, who brought a system of exercise and fighting techniques to the Shaolin Monastery in China around 525 A.D.
 It is said that this was the beginning of a systematized martial practice that eventually spread to other Asian countries via traveling monks and traders.

 Karate itself was born in Okinawa (actually a string of islands off the coast of Japan known as the Ryukyu Islands).
 It is said that in ancient times a style known simply as "te" (literally "hand") emerged from the influence of the aforementioned Shaolin Kung Fu.

-In the 1920s a public school teacher named Gichin Funakoshi introduced what was, by then, called kara-te into mainland Japan.
-He developed the nomenclature of this art at the research club in Keio University, changing the meaning of its name from "Chinese hand" to "empty hand" and adding the suffix do to conform budō arts.
+In the 1920s a public school teacher named Gichin Funakoshi is inaccurately credited with introducing what was, by then, called kara-te into mainland Japan.
+His student, Ankō Itosu introduced Okinawa-te to Japan prior to Funakoshi sensei.
+Funakoshi sensei developed the nomenclature of his art at the research club in Keio University, changing the meaning of its name from "Chinese hand" to "empty hand" and addng the suffix do to conform budō arts.
 In 1933, the art was officially recognized by the Dai Nippon Butoku Kai.

 There were already family styles of karate in Okinawa and soon several styles were also formed in Japan.
 There are several differences between the two traditional approaches but that can be researched elsewhere.